-The guide is for people who have epilepsy and covers Group 1 (driving drive cars, mopeds and motorbikes) and Group 2 (large lorries and buses) licences.
+This guide is for people who have epilepsy and covers Group 1 (cars and motorbikes) and Group 2 (buses, coaches and lorries) licences.

 You can also use our interactive guide to find out how the driving regulations apply to you.